rand-projects/fisb-rest/docs/source/document.rst

 Notes:

-* If no stations are being received, any RSR message will expire and will not be created again until more
+* If no stations are being received, any RSR message will expire and will not be created again until more messages arrive.

 SUA (replaced by NOTAM-D SUA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::

-  /sua
+  (M) /sua

 These should no longer be used.
-They have been functionally replaced by NOTAM-D SUA.
+They have been functionally replaced by NOTAM-D SUAs.
 As of 2020 the product range has been reduced to 5 NM.

 Example: ::